frediff/Interactive-CLI-MedShop/README.md

 • Product
 • Shops and Warehouses
 • Delivery agent.*

+<strong>Intutitively I wanted to make a SQL catered for an Online Medicine Shop!</strong>

 <p align="justify">
 All entities have a unique id (int), and a name (String).
 Additionally, a manufacturer has a set of products which it can manufacture.
 Each product has a manufacturer who can manufacture it.